-For the second consecutive season, ThisWeek Community News asked for fans' input on the Super 25 football team captain.
+For the third consecutive season, ThisWeek Community News is asked for fans' input on the Super 25 football team captain.

 This season, fans responded with more than 85,000 votes cast.
 Voting ended Monday, Nov.
 18.

 The winner of the fan poll vote counts as one vote.
 Each member of the 12-person full-time sports staff at ThisWeek Newspapers will cast a vote one of the three finalists below, bringing the total number of ballots cast on the Super 25 captain to 13.
 The player with the most votes will be named captain.

 Ready's Akili Taylor finished first with 54.6 percent of the votes ahead of Hilliard Davdson's D.D.
 Clark (41.23 percent) and Westerville Central's Jared Drake (4 percent).